Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

 \mysubsection{Dataset}{dataset}

-We used two datasets for the inputs of the generator and for the set of images provided to the discriminator, respectively.
-The input dataset of the generator consists of patches from natural images with a size of $256\times256$.
-The patches are generated by cropping images with random offsets.
-In order to maintain a balanced data representation, 50 images are randomly selected from each one of the 1000 classes in the ImageNet dataset \cite{deng2009imagenet}, which provided us with a total of 50K patches.
-These images are later subsampled using the void-and-cluster algorithm \cite{ulichney1993void} with a sampling rate $12\%$ for the near periphery and $0.7\%$ for the far periphery.
-This choice is done according to a content-aware foveated rendering method proposed by Tursun \etal \cite{Tursun2019}.
-The subsampling is followed by bilinear interpolation before passing the images to the generator as inputs.
+We used two separate datasets as inputs to the generator and the discriminator.
+The input dataset for the generator consisted of patches from natural images with a size of $256\times256$.
+The patches were generated by cropping images with random offsets.
+To maintain a balanced data representation, 50 images were randomly selected from each of the 1000 classes in the ImageNet dataset \cite{deng2009imagenet}, which provided us with a total of 50K patches.
+These images were later sub-sampled using the void-and-cluster algorithm \cite{ulichney1993void} with sampling rates of $12\%$ for the near periphery and $0.7\%$ for the far periphery.
+This choice was made according to a content-aware foveated rendering method proposed by Tursun \etal \cite{Tursun2019}.
+The sub-sampling was followed by bilinear interpolation before the images were passed on to the generator as input.

-As for the inputs of the discriminator, we used the texture synthesis method described in \refSec{StimuliGeneration} using the results of the perceptual experiment described in \refSec{perceptual_experiments}.
-This dataset consists of 50K patches synthesized using \SI{9.09}{\percent} and \SI{6.89}{\percent} of the pixels as guiding samples respectively for near and far peripheral regions in addition to the full-resolution ground truth images.
+We used the texture synthesis method described in \refSec{StimuliGeneration} using the results of the perceptual experiment described in \refSec{perceptual_experiments}.
+This dataset consisted of 50K patches that were synthesized using \SI{9.09}{\percent} and \SI{6.89}{\percent} of the pixels as guiding samples, respectively, for near and far peripheral regions in addition to the full-resolution ground truth images.

 \mysubsection{Discriminator loss}{improved_adv_loss}